shankie-codes/arts-impact-data-tech-spec/README.md

 ##Implementation cost

 Each proposed solution includes an estimated number of person-days to implement that solution, including previous solution steps, i.e. the estimate for *solution 2* also includes the estimated days for *solution 1* as *solution 1* is a pre-requisite for *solution 2*.

+##Ongoing hosting and technical support
+The solution will need hosting (its own virtual server) and technical support.
+The project should budget at least £50/month for this on an ongoing basis.